-Real Name, Real Photos and Privacy (called 'My Friends only' in Snapchat) is a This creates a circle of trust where kids don't abuse each other because their accounts are real, not fake.
+Real Name, Real Photos and Privacy (called 'My Friends only' in Snapchat).
+This creates a circle of trust where kids don't abuse each other because their accounts are real, not fake.
 It's called 'social media not 'bully' media, and it should be honest, real, not fake.
 Many parents disagree strongly here, saying to keep my kid safe, I want you to use a fake name to keep their kids safe.
 We disagree equally strongly.

 Who said kids & teenagers phone is private.
 They are not.
 Who is boss?
 Who is paying?
 Who is liable?